Backbase/golden-sample-app/README.md

 Libraries are shareable across libraries and applications.
 They can be imported from `@backbase/mylib`.

-After generating, use appropiate tags in both `nx.json` and `.eslintrs.json` to impose constraints on the dependency graph.[Nx Tags](https://nx.dev/structure/monorepo-tags)
+After generating, use appropriate tags in both `nx.json` and `.eslintrs.json` to impose constraints on the dependency graph.[Nx Tags](https://nx.dev/structure/monorepo-tags)

 ## Development server